mmomtchev/Forez/README.md

 In theory, there can be as much as 10 months - but as little as simply the sea travel time from Acre to Apulia - between his last mention in Jaffa - present in both the Rothelin manuscript and the Eracles chronicles - and his mysterious will that is signed in Apulia.
 In all cases - if Guy's visit to the HRE had any political or diplomatic objectives - it must have been a failure - since this is the only explanation how it has remained hidden.

 Of course, there might be alternative explanations - maybe Guy IV of Forez was among the last to leave from the Holy Land, maybe he was already too sick, and sailed slowly, making lots of stops before he simply decided to land in the nearest port in Italy - where he was being cared for by the Emperor - thus the personal gift.

-Also, Apulia was used as a point of departure to Palestine during the Fourth Crusade.
+Apulia was used as a point of departure to Palestine during the Fourth Crusade.
+And while Sicily is definitely the better choice for a transit to France, the ports of Apulia are much easier to reach when coming from the Holy Land for a ship not equipped with a compass - which was a rare novely at this time.

 In any case, if Kondofre was indeed named after Count of Forez, it would likely been far more official than a simple case of the locals paying homage to a great foreign knight and military commander.
 It was much more likely an official royal charter by the Bulgarian Tzar himself to an important military ally - one that was maybe too sick to continue his journey.